Skip to content

 • If available, use GIS to map and track the locations of service lines.

-• Incorporate data from field surveys, property owner information, and existing records into the GIS system to create a comprehensive inventory.
+• Incorporate data from water billing records, field surveys, property owner information, and existing records into the GIS system to create a comprehensive inventory.

 3. Record and document